Wolf's Cove - a model village

 The model buildings include a pub, houses and fisherman’s cottages set.
 Wade later added the road, canal and railway.

-A team of National Trust staff and volunteers are working on the ambitious project to recreate the miniature delight, which is expected to be complete by 2019.
+For the last few years a team of National Trust staff and volunteers have been working on the ambitious project to recreate the miniature delight.

 A sense of delight